GenericName192/TaskFlow/README.md

 ![profile page](/documentation/TaskFlow-profile-two.png)

 This is where you can view your user account aswell as update infomation to it, you can also view a list of all direct and indirect subordinates.
+I in the end decided to remove the profile picture part as I was running low on the API key I had planned to use for this and felt it didnt really add anything

 ##### Change user details